Getting into Your Volvo

 Two key fob or remote key or remote control styles are in play for Volvo.
 With new ownership and a redesign of the XC-90 in 2016 and spreading into other models as they are updated comes a new key fob style.

-To retrieve the mechanical key hiding in the original or Style 1 key fob (right), slide the spring loaded catch on the Remote Key (remote control or ‘clicker’) to the side.
+To retrieve the mechanical key hiding in the original or Style 1 key fob (above right), slide the spring loaded catch on the Remote Key (remote control or ‘clicker’) to the side.
 Pull the key blade straight out of the remote key.
 On some models, the lock cylinder (keyhole) at the back of the door handle will be visible.
 If so, use the key blade to unlock the door.
 See below if the key hole is hidden.

 As noted, beginning with the 2016 XC-90 redesign, a second style key fob is used (above).
 To retrieve the mechanical key or key blade, look for a slide lever on the top of the key ring end of the fob.
 This will free the front cover to slide upward and be removed.
 This exposes the key blade (right), which can be lifted out.